hyperledger/indy-hipe/text/error-handling/README.md

 An automated "wait longer" response might be used when first interacting with a particular message type or identity, as the response cadence is learned.

 If the decision is to retry, it would be good to have support in areas covered by other HIPEs.
-First, it would be helpful (and perhaps necessary) for the threading decorator to support the concept of retries, so that a Recipient would know when a message is a retry of a previous message that has already been processed.
+First, it would be helpful (and perhaps necessary) for the threading decorator to support the concept of retries, so that a Recipient would know when a message is a retry of an already sent message.
 Next, on "forward" message types, Agents might want to know that a message was a retry such that they can consider refreshing DIDDoc/encryption key cache before sending the message along.
 It could also be helpful for a retry to interact with the Tracing facility so that more information could be gathered about why messages are not getting to their destination.

+Excessive retrying can exacerbate an existing system issue.
+If the reason for the timeout is because there is a "too many messages to be processed" situation, then sending retries simply makes the problem worse.
+As such, a reasonable backoff strategy should be used (e.g. exponentially increasing times between retries).
+As well, a [strategy used at Uber](https://eng.uber.com/reliable-reprocessing/) is to flag and handle retries differently from regular messages.
+The analogy with Uber is not pure - that is a single-vendor system - but the notion of flagging retries such that retry messages can be handly differently is a good approach.

 # Reference
 [reference]: #reference